hannahshader/HiLabSuite/DOCUMENT.md

 THRESHOLD: stores the threshold data
 LABEL: stores the label data for CSV, XML, CHAT, and TXT plugin in format
        module

+## Edge cases:
+empty overlaps: occur when one word completely envelops another word in overlap, causing the envelopping word to not appear inside the overlap markers.
+Due to a limitation with our current implementation of overlaps, which works at a word level and not a character level.